How Much Do Crutches Cost?

 - Save all purchase documentation including receipts to file claims for reimbursement.

-- After paying deductibles, expect approximately $20-$50 out-of-pocket on average with insurance subsidizing some costs.
+- After paying deductibles, expect approximately $20-$50 (≈3.3 hours of labor required at $15/hour) out-of-pocket on average with insurance subsidizing some costs.

 Pre-approvals and claim procedures vary greatly across insurance carriers and individual plans.
 Those with coverage can offset significant crutch expenses through proper coordination.